 RSDSA Finds Great Success At Nashville CRPS Conference

-By Samantha Barrett, Special Events Coordinator
+Written by Samantha Barrett, Special Events Coordinator

 As we regroup after a fabulous weekend in Nashville, Tennessee, we thought it would be nice to do a quick recap of the events that happened this past weekend.
 An amazing group of people with CRPS, caregivers, and supporters joined us to make this one of our most successful conferences yet!